Learn about actual and potential costs

 For other selection criteria requirements, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers should include the date when proposals are due and when the bid will be awarded.

 Buyers should include the date of the beginning of services, as well as any options for renewal of services.

 Buyers should include any other benchmark dates that suppliers need to be aware of.

 Evaluate major factors to mitigate risk

 How risky is the Product Promotion Services supply chain?

 The overall supply chain risk for product promotion service providers is moderate.
-Suppliers face the highest upstream risk from transportation providers and fuel dealers, which provide services that are extremely volatile in price due to significant fluctuations in the world price of crude oil.
-Third-party venue providers and office supply...
+Although tariffs have been applied to numerous imports, these duties are not expected to impact the product promotion service supply chain.
+Suppliers face the highest upstream risk from transportation providers and fuel dealers, which provide services that are...
 Subscribe to learn more.